Roblox Avatar Wheel

 Match the spin to cost

-Use the Free vs Robux guide on this page; if the label is too expensive, trim those styles and spin again on purpose.
+Use the Free vs Robux guide on this page; if the label is too expensive, trim those avatar types and spin again on purpose.

 Build in the Avatar Editor

-Search the catalog with that style in mind, equip body type and layers, then add hair, face, and accessories last.
+Search the catalog with that avatar type in mind, equip body type and layers, then add hair, face, and accessories last.

 Why use this wheel?